Foltynewicz, Duvall lead Braves to 3-0 win over Cardinals

 UP NEXT

-The Braves haven’t led in a postseason series since the 2002 NLDS against San Francisco.
-They had a 2-1 lead, but lost the final two games to Barry Bonds and the Giants — part of a streak of nine straight playoff losses that was only one away from the Chicago Cubs’ record for postseason futility.
+The Braves haven’t led in a postseason series since they were up 2-1 in the 2002 NLDS against San Francisco.
+Atlanta wound up losing the final two games to the Giants — part of a streak of nine straight playoff series losses that is only one away from the Chicago Cubs’ record for postseason futility.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com